-- 1. In the event that the attempt to resolve issues via informal discussion has not been successful, the student shall provide their concerns or complaint in writing (e-mail or letter) to the Campus Director.
-The student must provide their full name and student ID number, set out the areas of concerns or complaint, their suggested remedy, what steps they have taken to date to address or resolve the issue. - 2.
-The Campus Director must investigate the student's concerns or complaint and whenever necessary meet with the student as soon as is practicable and normally within 5 days to seek resolution and/or seek addition information around the concerns or complaint from the student or any other parties involved. - b) If the Campus Director is not available, or named in the complaint, the dispute must be submitted to the Education Manager or Program Coordinator - c) Students will be provided with the Campus Director's contact information of the Education Manager, Program Coordinator and Campus Director during their orientation before the start of their first class. - d) If a formal complaint is sent to a staff member other than the Campus Director, that staff member must redirect the complaint within 1 business day of receipt to the Campus Director. - 3.
-After careful consideration, the Campus Director will provide a written decision to the student, no later than 10 calendar days after the receipt of the concerns, or complaint.
+- In the event that the attempt to resolve issues via informal discussion has not been successful, the student shall provide their concerns or complaint in writing (e-mail, letter, or Student Concern Outline Report) to the Campus Director.
+The student must provide their full name and student ID number, set out the areas of concern or complaint, their suggested remedy, and what steps they have taken to date to address or resolve the issue. - 2.
+The Campus Director must fully investigate the student's concerns or complaint and whenever necessary meet with the student as soon as is practicable and normally within 5 days to seek resolution and/or seek additional information about the concerns or complaint from the student or any other parties involved. - After careful consideration, the Campus Director will provide a written decision to the student including explanations, no later than 10 calendar days after the receipt of the concerns, or complaint with the best possible resolution for the student.
+The decision will be in letter form, delivered via email and CC to the student file and Dispute Resolution Tracker. - Decision letter must include the pathway of appeal or next steps relative to the campus in which the program exists, including the relevant contact information for the Regional Director of Operations (Provincial Student Relations Email). - 4.
+Following the delivery of the Campus Director Level-1 decision, if there is a non-response from the student the Campus Director is required to follow up daily. - If the student continues to be unresponsive for 5 days, then the Campus Director will force the escalation to Level-2, Regional Director of Operations (Provincial Student Relations Email).